 If you elect to make the jewelry in-house, you’ll need a workshop space for you and your team.
 When setting up this space, consider the following:

 - Maneuverability.
-Consider the flow of the space, especially if assembly has multiple steps—do you move from one station to the next in a logical sequence?
+Consider the flow of the space, especially if the assembly has multiple steps—do you move from one station to the next in a logical sequence?

 - Safety.
 Some chemicals or tools involved in jewelry making require proper ventilation and safety precautions.
 Check with local laws governing use of these substances and processes.

 - Storage.
 Well-organized multi-compartment storage is essential for small parts.

 If your production team is larger or your requirements are a little more complex—as with metal work or silversmithing workshops—consider commercial space outside of the home.
 If it’s out of your budget at launch, look into co-op studio space or share the costs of space and equipment with other creatives.
-Johnson splits her studio with two other businesses.
+Gillian splits her studio with two other businesses.

-Product photography for jewelry
+Photography for jewelry brands

-In many cases, with a very simple lighting setup, you can achieve great DIY on-white photos of your products, even with your smartphone.
+In many cases, with a very simple lighting setup, you can achieve great DIY photos of your products, even with your smartphone.
 Jewelry, however, can be a little more challenging, due to the tiny details and reflective surfaces.

 Looking for more ways to cut costs?
-Partner with complementary apparel brands to reduce photography expenses, or lend your pieces to fashion editors for photoshoots in return for product photos and exposure.
+Partner with complementary apparel brands to reduce photography expenses or lend your pieces to fashion editors for photoshoots in return for product photos and exposure.

-- 10 Common Jewelry Product Photography Mistakes and How to Avoid Them
+- 10 Common Jewelry Product Photography Mistakes (and How to Avoid Them)

 - The Beginner’s Guide to Beautiful DIY Product Photography

-Now that you have your products, branding, and photography nailed down, let’s put it all together.
-In a matter of hours, you can set up a functioning ecommerce store on Shopify.
+Now that you have your production, brand, and photography nailed down, let’s put it all together.
+In a matter of hours, you can set up a functioning online store on Shopify.
 But first, sign up for a free trial so you can play around with the features.

 Choose a theme that complements jewelry, putting the photography first.
 Here are a few theme suggestions for jewelry businesses:

 - Jewelfie.
 Allow customers to “try on” jewelry by uploading photos of themselves.